App development guidelines

 The above list isn't exhaustive but provides some good test cases to include in your testing.

 Recommended practices before submitting to BlackBerry World

 - Compile the app with relevant compiler defenses, such as PIC/PIE and -fstack-protector flags to enhance security.
-Refer to Using Compiler and Linker Defenses in Security Considerations for Native App Development for more information.
+Refer to Using compiler and linker defenses for more information.